All students interested in applying to the Arts Co-op Program must meet the below requirements and follow the application process.

 May: Start your first co-op work term and/or begin applying for fall jobs

-Yes, hundreds of our students (around 10% of work terms per year) have experienced rewarding work in many exciting countries over the years.
+Yes, hundreds of our students have experienced rewarding work in many exciting countries over the years.
 Many co-op students work abroad to explore another country while gaining paid professional experience – something not available on an international study exchange.

-Yes, Arts Co-op students may participate in both Go Global and Co-op.
-Once we are able to resume international activities, you're encouraged to explore participating in co-op and exchange.
+Yes, Arts Co-op students may participate in both Go Global and co-op.

 Just keep in mind that applying for positions and securing a job while abroad will require greater diligence.
-We recommend meeting with a coordinator to discuss how to best support your plans.
+We recommend meeting with a Co-op Career Educator to discuss how to best support your plans.

 Yes!
 Please visit coop.ok.ubc.ca for more details.